sabato 1 dicembre 2007

 youtube

-youtube (…surely nothing original since in this English course we are numerous!!).
+This time I am going to write something about youtube (…surely nothing original since in this English course we are numerous!!).

-youtube to watch music videos I don’t manage to watch on MTV or some interviews or sketches I missed on TV!
+Until now I have used youtube to watch music videos I don’t manage to watch on MTV or some interviews or sketches I missed on TV!
 I have never uploaded personal videos or something about me or my friends, family… (as I am a reserved person, I don’t like to put my life on the web!!).

-youtube…but it can also be dangerous.
+There you have an embarrassing wealth of options: whatever you are thinking, there you’ll find videos about it.
+They can be amusing, informative, funny…Any good adjective crosses your mind can be suitable to youtube…but it can also be dangerous.
 If you use it badly, you can ruin a person’s reputation or put on the web stuff which is morally blameworthy: journalists and unscrupulous persons upload videos on people’s misfortunes and troubles, crime settings…Horrible…

-youtube a pastime, not a study-tool! …I mean, everything can be helpful to improve your English or to achieve other intellectul aims: you can find videos on conference, lectures, lessons…and other academic or important happenings…but for the time being, I prefer to use other means to better my English (movies, podcasts, books, music…).
+I consider youtube a pastime, not a study-tool! …I mean, everything can be helpful to improve your English or to achieve other intellectul aims: you can find videos on conference, lectures, lessons…and other academic or important happenings…but for the time being, I prefer to use other means to better my English (movies, podcasts, books, music…).

 And that’s all I have to say about that.
 (Forrest Gump)